 “The last thing I hear is screaming.
 An ear-piercing scream.
 And I can’t tell if it’s coming from Carrie or me.”

 “I’m going to have to live with that knowledge for the rest of my existence.
 Because existing is all I’m doing now.
 What I’m left with isn’t anything resembling a life.
 And it’s nothing less than I deserve.”

 “Wrapping my arms around myself, I look up at the sky.
-There’s a star which has managed to break through the darkness, lighting up its small part of the sky.
+There’s a star that has managed to break through the darkness, lighting up its small part of the sky.
 One single solitary star.
 And for a moment, I wonder if the world is actually trying to tell me something.”

 “So instead, I sit here, torturing myself, desperately trying to hold onto my dignity, as I once again attempt to read my magazine.
-But for a long time all I can manage to do is read the same sentence over and over.”
+But for a long time, all I can manage to do is read the same sentence over and over.”